freeradical13/freeradical13.github.io/index.md

 #### Metabolism

 Metabolism is the sum of all chemical reactions that take place in an organism.
-Catabolism breaks down bonds in organic molecules to harvest energy and anabolism synthesizes organic molecules using that energy (substances are bonded and heat is released).
+Catabolism breaks down bonds in organic molecules to harvest energy.
+Anabolism synthesizes organic molecules using energy (substances are bonded and heat is released).

-Adenosine Triphosphate (ATP) is basically the fuel of metabolism.
+Adenosine Triphosphate (ATP) is a coenzyme that often powers endergonic reactions; often called the currency of energy in metabolism.
 ATP is a ribose nucleotide, an Adenine base, and three phosphates.
 The phosphate chain is linked with phosphoanhydride bonds which have a large -ΔG on hydrolysis and are therefore "high energy" bonds.
 The three phosphates are negatively charged and repel each other, so the terminal phosphate may be easily transferred to another molecule (leaving Adenosine Diphosphate or ADP).
 This hydrolysis releases about 7.3 kcal/mol which can drive endergonic reactions.
 An average cell produces (and recycles) about [10<sup>9</sup> ATP/s][atp per second].

 Nicotinamide adenine dinucleotide (NAD) is one of the major electron carriers in cells.
 NAD is two ribose nucleotides (one with an adenine base and one with a nicotinamide base) bonded at their phosphates.
 Oxidized NAD is NAD<sup>+</sup> and reduced NAD is NADH.
 In other pahways, NAD may also be phosphorylated to NADP<sup>+</sup> and reduced to NADPH.